 Reassure the casualty

-Raise the affected part and apply a cold compress to minimise swelling.
+Raise the affected part and apply a cold compress for at least 20 minutes to minimise swelling.
 Advise the casualty to keep the compress in place for at least 10 mins.
 Tell them to seek medical advice if the pain and swelling persist.

 Monitor breathing and level of response and watch for sign so of an allergic reaction such as wheezing and/or reddened, swollen, itchy skin.